-Print one-sided only ------- ----------- ------
+Print on e-sided only ---------- --------- ------

 1. Deceased's Name

 JAMES MICHAEL BROWN

 2. Lot on Plan Description Title Reference

 LOT 1 ON RP145344 16561151

 3. Interest held by deceased

 FEE SIMPLE

-4. Applicant Given Names Su rname
+4. Applicant Given Names Su name

 HELEN PETRA BF ROWN

-Postal address of the applicant: 11 H (for service of notices, including rates) IARE STREET, CARINA Q LD 4152
+Postal address of the applicant: 11 F (for service of notices, including rates) HARE STREET, CARINA Q LD 4152

 5. Document(s) deposited

-Of Ma rul a riginal last will ffice copy of Death Certificate issued by the Regis arriages (Qld) or equivalent evidence from anothe e through/delete if not applicable Queensland recognised grant is a grant of probate or letters ustralian state or territory, New Zealand or The United Kingdo nsmission applications by a personal representative, with a Grant of the Company of er state or country of administration (within the mean m of Great Britain and Northern II reland.
+O M ru a riginal last will ffice copy of Death Certificate issued by the Register arriages (Qld) or equivalent evidence from another le through/delete if not applicable a Queensland recognised grant is a grant of probate or letters sustralian state or territory, New Zealand or The United Kingdomsmission applications by a personal representative, with a General content of the content o er state or country of administration (within the meanom of Great Britain and Northern In eland.

-ccordance with the particulars disclosed in the attended of the above interest in the land as personal witnessing officer must be aware of his/he Separate executions are required for each a evidence that they are the person entitled to al representative. er obligations under secti applicant.
-Signatories are on 162 of the Land Title Act 1994 e to provide to the witness,
+accordance with the particulars disclosed in the at prietor of the above interest in the land as person Witnessing officer must be aware of his/ho Separate executions are required for each evidence that they are the person entitled to al representative. er obligations under secti applicant.
+Signatories are on 162 of the Land Title Act 1994 to provide to the witness,

-signatur re
+signatu re

-full nam e J E Phelps
+full nam J E Phelps

-qualifica JOHN ERIC PHELPS
+qualifica ation 20/07/2021 JOHN ERIC PHELPS

-Wit nessing Officer Execution Date Applicant's or Solicitor's Signature
+Wit tnessing Officer Execution Date Applicant's or Solicitor's Signature

-signatur re
+signatu re

-full nam e
+full nam ne

-qualifica ation / / Execution Date Applicant's or Solicitor's Signature
+qualifica ation / /

+nessing Officer Applicant's or Solicitor's Signature